 Born in 85 P.A., in Whykin, Missouri, Anderson moved to CS Iron Heart with his family at a young age, settling in the City of Iron.
 Anderson grew up in a close-knit family that instilled in him the values of hard work, perseverance, and integrity.
 His father, a survivor of Coalition States expansion in North America, and his mother worked tirelessly to provide a better future for their children.
 Anderson’s upbringing in the Coalition States era shaped his perspective on freedom and the sacrifices necessary to preserve it.
 He attended Poigne de Fer High School, where he was known for his quiet demeanor, strong work ethic, and affinity for sports.
 Anderson’s peers admired him for his kindness and sense of responsibility.
 After graduating, he enlisted with the Coalition Military, driven by a sense of duty during the beginning of the conflict between Chi-Town and Free Quebec.
 Anderson was deployed to Free Quebec front, helping maintain robot vehicles and SAMAS units.
 The Free Quebec conflict was one of the most challenging conflicts in Coalition history, marked by its intense guerrilla warfare, harsh tundra conditions, and complex geopolitical stakes.
 Despite these difficulties, Anderson served with distinction, earning the respect and admiration of his fellow Coalition soldiers for his bravery and leadership, but his compassion was with the fledgling Free Quebec state and their efforts to continue resisting the more powerful Coalition war machine.
 Going AWOL, Anderson took his chances with Free Quebec and was met with open arms by his new comrades.
 Finding his skillset for repairing SAMAS power armor in high demand, Anderson found his way to Fort Valjean Recce where Col. Decker gave him responsibility over maintaining Yankee Company’s new wing of Violator SAMAS power armor.
 Officially assigned to Lt.
 Rommel and Blue Fox squad, Anderson has become quickly known as the running a repair bay with a quick turnaround record.
 When not servicing SAMAS, Anderson has also made a connection with Sgt.
 McGwire, providing him contraband from either side of the enemy lines.

 A distinguished officer in the Coalition Army, George Barachois had a career marked by both commendable service and significant controversy.
 Born in 71 P.A., Barachois embarked on a military journey that spanned over three decades, during which he held pivotal roles and received numerous accolades.
 He was commissioned into the Coalition Military in 90 P.A.
 Demonstrating exceptional leadership and dedication, he rose through the ranks, undertaking various command and staff positions.
 His commitment to duty and operational excellence earned him recognition, including receiving two Iron Stars in 98 P.A. and 107 P.A.
 Throughout his career, Barachois was entrusted with significant responsibilities.
-He commanded combat tours in the Xiticix Territory and Tolkien, where his leadership was instrumental in various operations.
+He commanded combat tours in the Xiticix Territory and Tolkeen, where his leadership was instrumental in various operations.
 His strategic acumen led to promotion to Colonel, and his appointment as the director of strategy for Strategic Command, an organization comprising special forces and intelligence units.
 In this capacity, he played a crucial role in shaping the strategic direction of the C.S.’s defense initiatives.
 In 109 P.A., Barachois's career faced a significant setback due to allegations of misconduct.
 While leading a military delegation in C.S.
 Iron Heart, he engaged in inappropriate behavior towards a female colleague during a social event.
 The incident involved unwanted physical advances, and the behavior was captured on video, highlighting the severity of the misconduct.
 After pleading guilty at his court martial proceeding where he was demoted to Captain, more women came forward with similar stories.
 He was dismissed from the Army, marking a precipitous fall from grace for the once-prominent officer, underscoring the military's commitment to upholding high standards of conduct.
 Not content to live his life out as a civilian, Barachois connected with several ex-military groups convincing them that the instability of the Free Quebec situation might lead to opportunities of power in former Canada.
 Using his insights in the Coalition military, a fully outfitted Death’s Head transport was stolen, giving Barachois the firepower to become a man of importance again.

 Considered an influential military strategist in Free Quebec military, Samuel Carpenter is a figure whose ideas have had a profound impact on military doctrine, aviation design, and decision-making processes.
 Born 67 P.A. in Chi-Town, Carpenter's career and intellectual contributions are a testament to the power of innovation, critical thinking, and relentless pursuit of excellence.
 After graduating from high school, Carpenter enlisted in the C.S.
 Army.
 Following his time of service, he attended the University of Chi-Town, earning a degree in economics before rejoining the military in the newly established SAMAS power armor wing.
 Call sign “Lefty”, Carpenter's early military career was marked by his passion for flying and his exceptional aptitude for aerial combat, eventually earning the rank of colonel.
 He served as a SAMAS pilot defending the Coalition States, flying a power armor that would become central to his later theories on air combat.
 When the conflict arose between the C.S. and Quebec, Carpenter spoke for a softer means of dealing with his allies in the north rather than the saber-rattling of Coalition war hawks.
 Looking to silence him, his rivals trumped up political charges, bringing evidence of “loving mutants”, a history of refusing to kill unarmed combatants.
 With the prospect of facing an extensive prison sentence, Carpenter fled to Europe, becoming a military advisor to the New German Republic, later connecting with the Triax design team responsible for creating a new prototype SAMAS power armor.
 His years of military experience and tactical theories provided a scientific basis for analyzing the performance of power armor in air combat, challenging traditional notions of warfare and strategy, shifting the focus from sheer firepower to the ability to outthink and outmaneuver opponents.
 Several years in Europe did not diminish his longing for home and family, and as the conflict with Quebec intensified, Carpenter returned to North America and used his last connections with the Coalition to move his family north to Free Quebec.
 Accepting a commission as a major with the Free Quebec military, Carpenter accepted the command of Yankee Company, comprised mostly of Violator SAMAS units, the power armor whose design he influenced.